Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 When people start shopping for a sauna, this is one of the first big questions: “Should I buy an infrared sauna or a traditional sauna?”

-Both options can support relaxation, stress reduction, circulation, and post-workout recovery, but they create very different experiences in terms of temperature, humidity, heat-up time, electrical needs, and ongoing operating costs.
+Both options can create relaxation-focused routines and calming post-workout rituals, but they create very different experiences in terms of temperature, humidity, heat-up time, electrical needs, and ongoing operating costs.

-In this guide, we’ll walk you through a clear, side-by-side comparison of infrared vs traditional saunas so you can decide which style truly fits your body, your space, and your lifestyle.
-We’ll also link to detailed sub-guides — like our Sauna Heater Buying Guide, Sauna Size Guide, and Sauna Cost & ROI Guide — so you can go deeper on any topic when you’re ready.
+In this guide, we’ll walk you through a clear, side-by-side comparison of infrared vs traditional saunas so you can decide which style truly fits your preferences, your space, and your lifestyle.
+We’ll also link to detailed sub-guides, like our Sauna Heater Buying Guide, Sauna Size Guide, and Sauna Cost & ROI Guide, so you can go deeper on any topic when you’re ready.

 Table of Contents

-- How Infrared and Traditional Saunas Heat Your Body
+- How Infrared and Traditional Saunas Create Heat

 - Temperature, Humidity & Overall Sauna Feel

-- Wellness, Recovery & How People Use Each Sauna
+- Wellness Routines & How People Use Each Sauna

 - Installation, Space & Electrical Requirements